laphinisee/vocabbie/README.md

 For actual deployment, we compile  our React project by running `npm run build` in the `client` folder.
 Then, we simply need to run `node index.js`.

+Be sure to run the following command before running the Node/Express server:
+`export GOOGLE_APPLICATION_CREDENTIALS="/path/to/google/keys/file.json"`

 We have currently deployed our server to AWS EC2 and are running it here: (http://ec2-3-88-66-199.compute-1.amazonaws.com/).
 We used a free service to also serve the site from http://vocabbie.tk

 ## Acknowledgements